-Ah yes…it’s summer and life is sweet.
-Air temps are 80-plus, the water is warming up and you haven’t put on a pair of long-pants for at least six weeks.
+The sailing season is upon us!
+Air temps are coming up, the water is warming up and you haven’t put on a pair of long-pants for at least six weeks.
+Well, some of us have not.
 Sailing is part of your weekly routine now and sometimes your face actually gets sore from the constant smiling.
 This is all great – we endorse this of course, but sometimes it’s this very euphoria that can lead to a complacency that could end in problems.
 We don’t want that.
 We’re talking about reefing – a foreign concept for some, a tried and failed practice for others, a studied and untried theory for the academics in the house and an important and often used skill for real sailors.

 How to reef